itscodenation/curriculum-15-16/units/3-CSS1/sessions/1-firstpage/README.md

 ### Closing
 “Today we learned about layout and started planning what our webpages will look like.
+Ask students to share their sites for your review.

+### Check for Understanding
 What is layout and why is it important?
 What are some HTML tags that help us create a layout?”

-Students must share their site with the teacher for your review.

 ###Homework
 Encourage students to log into their JSBin account at home and use w3schools to learn anything they can outside of class.